 - Family Mart or Lawson Convenience Stores in Japan (Japanese only)

 You can buy tickets on the same day right at the ticket booths.
 However, if the Parks are at capacity, they will suspend sales of tickets until a specified time (they post this information outside the parks).
 If you are staying at the resort, you can buy tickets when you book your hotel.
 Hotel guests are also guaranteed Park admittance.

 Check the crowd calendar to see predicted days the park may reach capacity.

 Cast members in both locations are very helpful and give service in English.

 One service we recommend is Klook.
-They offer a 1-day Park ticket or 2-day Park ticket for Tokyo Disneyland or Tokyo DisneySea.
+They offer ticket for both Tokyo Disneyland and Tokyo DisneySea.
 They accept all major credit cards and PayPal, which is perfect if you are unable to buy tickets from the official website.
-Use our exclusive promo code KLKTDREX and save off your first order.
+Use our discount code KLKTDREX and save off your first order.

 You print off the e-ticket and that is your ticket to get into the Park.
 Here’s a quick rundown:

 - 1-Day Park Ticket for Tokyo Disneyland OR Tokyo DisneySea